ee15ec/Coding-Practicals/1-ABM/README.md

-This is code to produce a start point for the agent based model.
+This is code to produce a basic agent based model.